This company is not yet accredited. See reviews below to learn more or submit your own review.

 Verizon Wireless is a subsidiary of Verizon Communications, which formed in 2000 when Bell Atlantic and GTE merged.
 Verizon Communications is a publically-traded company with headquarters in Basking Ridge, N.J.
 It offers cellular phone service through contract plans and unlimited prepaid plans for smartphones and basic phones.

-- Features: Verizon’s prepaid plans come with many free features, including caller ID, call waiting, call forward, data alerts and three-way calling.
+Features: Verizon’s prepaid plans come with many free features, including caller ID, call waiting, call forward, data alerts and three-way calling.
 Compatible phones also include voice mail, visual voicemail and mobile hotspot connectivity for free.

-- Switch to monthly: Customers can use any phone purchased from Verizon for a prepaid plan if they decide to sign up for a monthly plan.
+Switch to monthly: Customers can use any phone purchased from Verizon for a prepaid plan if they decide to sign up for a monthly plan.
 This feature may appeal to those who need temporary service and may wish to return to a monthly, contract plan in the future.

-- Canada and Mexico: All of Verizon’s prepaid plans for smartphones include unlimited text messages to mobile phones in Mexico and Canada.
+Canada and Mexico: All of Verizon’s prepaid plans for smartphones include unlimited text messages to mobile phones in Mexico and Canada.
 Customers can choose to add on minutes to place voice calls to Mexico and Canada or place international calls with a per-minute surcharge.

-- Payment options: Customers can pay for service online or from their phone.
+Payment options: Customers can pay for service online or from their phone.
 They can also set up autopay so that their phones remain active.
 Although customers cannot simply make a payment in a Verizon store, they can purchase a refill card from a Verizon store and use that to refill their phone online.

 Next-day shipping: Customers who order a phone from Verizon to use with a prepaid plan receive free next-day shipping.

-Verizon Wireless Company Profile
+Verizon Wireless Company Information

 - Company Name:

-- 1 Verizon Way
+- Verizon Wireless